 Glazed Pork Chops with Carmelized Apples & Onions

 - 6 sirloin pork chops

 - 2 apples cored, and sliced into ¼ inch wedges (no need to peel)

 - ¼ cup brown sugar

-Heat skillet over medium high, and add oil to pan.
+- Heat skillet over medium-high, and add oil to the pan.

-Add chops to hot pan and sear on both sides to a crusty golden brown, about 4 minutes on each side, depending on the thickness of the chops.
+- Add chops to the hot pan in batches, 2-3 at a time, making sure there is room all around them, and sear on both sides to a crusty golden brown, about 4 minutes on each side, depending on the thickness of the chops.
 Internal temp should be 150 F. Chops should be very slightly pink inside.

-Continue cooking until sauce is reduced by half, then add the onions, cooking for about 5 minutes until soft and caramel brown.
+- Continue cooking until sauce is reduced by half, then add the onions, cooking for about 5 minutes until softened and caramelized.

 - Add the apple slices to the pan and cook and stir until the apples are tender and golden brown.
 Add more apple juice if sauce is reduced too much.
 Cook to a fairly thick, shiny glaze.

 - Pour sauce and apples over chops, and serve.